Paul Peter Meouchi: Life

 Moran Mor Paul Peter Meouchi was born in Jezzine, Lebanon on April 1, 1894.
 Bechara El Khoury was his second cousin.
 He studied at the College de la Sagesse in Ashrafieh, a district of Beirut and later in Rome in the Pontifical Urban University and at the Pontifical Gregorian University.

 He was ordinated priest in Rome on December 7, 1917, and served as secretary of the Maronite bishops of Saida and of Tyre.
-After having attended a visitation of the bishop of Tyre in the United States in 1920, he remained in the United States till 1934, serving the Maronite communities particularly in Indiana, Connecticut and California.
+After having attended a visitation of the bishop of Tyre in the United States in 1920, he remained in the United States until 1934 by serving the Maronite communities particularly in Indiana, Connecticut and California.

 He was elected Maronite bishop of Tyre on April 29, 1934, and consecrated on December 8, 1934, at Bkerké by Maronite Patriarch of Antioch, Anthony Peter Arida.
 His co-consecrators were Augustin Bostani, Eparch of Sidon, and Pierre Feghali, Titular bishop of Epiphania in Syria.
 He chose as episcopal motto Gloria Libani data est ei.

 Moran Mor Paul Peter Meouchi was elected patriarch of Antioch of the Maronites on May 25, 1955.
-He attended the I, II and III sessions of the Second Vatican Council, 1962–1965, where he took a stand to defend the rights of Patriarchs to discourage the emigration of Christians from the Middle East.
+He attended the first, second and third sessions of the Second Vatican Council (1962–1965), where he took a stand to defend the rights of patriarchs to discourage the emigration of Christians from the Middle East.
 On February 22, 1965, he was created Cardinal by Pope Paul VI, being the first Maronite to become cardinal.
 He was elevated - as usual of Eastern Catholic Patriarchs, as a result of the motu proprio Ad purpuratorum patrum collegium - to the rank of cardinal-bishop without granting a suburbicarian diocese.

-Paul Peter Meouchi was from 1969 until his death chairman of the Synod of the Maronite Church and from 1970 until his death chairman of the Assembly of Catholic Patriarchs and Bishops in Lebanon.
+Meouchi was from 1969 to his death the chairman of the Synod of the Maronite Church and from 1970 to his death the chairman of the Assembly of Catholic Patriarchs and Bishops in Lebanon.

-From a political point of view, his action as Patriarch of the Maronite was intended to promote the reconciliation among all the Lebanese, both Christians and Muslims.
-He was a supporter of the Arab nationalism, thus standing in opposition to the pro-USA former president of Lebanon Camille Chamoun.
-Meouchi had also good relations with the Druze and was a personal friend and adviser of Nazira Jumblatt, mother of Kamal Jumblatt.
+From a political point of view, his action as Patriarch of the Maronite was intended to promote reconciliation among all Lebanese, both Christians and Muslims.
+A supporter of Arab nationalism, he thus stood in opposition to the pro-American former president of Lebanon Camille Chamoun.
+Meouchi had also good relations with the Druze and was a personal friend and advisor of Nazira Jumblatt, the mother of Kamal Jumblatt.

 He died on January 11, 1975, in the Maronite Catholic Patriarchate in Bkerké, Lebanon, where he was buried.